Allington, Dorset

-Allington Hill rises to 89 m above the village; it is managed by the Woodland Trust.
+Allington Hill rises to 89 m above the town; it is managed by the Woodland Trust.
 The hill is characteristic of the Upper Greensand hills and ridges found in the Marshwood and Powerstock Vales National Character Area.

 In 1086 in the Domesday Book Allington was recorded as Adelingtone; it had 21 households, 3 ploughlands, 10 acre of meadow and one mill.
 It was in Goderthorn Hundred and the lord and tenant-in-chief was Turstin son of Rolf.

 The parish church at North Allington, dedicated to St Swithun, was designed by Charles Wallis of Dorchester and built in 1826–27, and is a Grade II* listed building.
 It is in classical style, and is unusual for the survival of a high proportion of the original internal fittings, including the pews, gallery, a pulpit (of two originally present) and glazing.